The 5 Levels of Building Wealth

-It was started by my love for Carl Barks Scrooge McDuck comics.
+Early in life, I developed a theory that there were five levels of building wealth that most self-made men (and women) go through to reach financial independence.
+The theory began due to my love for Carl Barks Scrooge McDuck comics.
 When I started reading the Federal Reserve reports of consumer wealth, empirical studies, and other sources of data, and discovered that 90% of those in the United States who are millionaires made the money on their own – that is, they did not inherit it – I started refining my theory.
 It helped guide me when I lived in a series of small towns throughout my childhood, saving nearly every penny I could from working after school and pouring it into my investments.

-Almost all millionaires started here because 90% of high net worth individuals in the United States came from those who inherited little or no money.
+An enormous percentage of millionaires in the United States started here.
+Economists know this because, depending upon how it is defined, upwards of 90% of high net worth individuals in the United States came from those who inherited little or no money.
 The only way to ever make a decent living from this level is to increase the rate at which you can charge for your labor.
 By going to law school, medical school, or business school, someone can demand $100 per hour instead of $9 per hour working at a discount store because their skills are harder to find (rarer) and in demand by the public.
 The term “wage slave” has been used to describe this level.

-Level 2.
 The hard working man takes some of his savings, built up by spending less than he earned over several years, and starts a new limited liability company to hold his investments.
 He contributes the money to purchase the materials to build a house.
 He works on it himself to lower costs or, if he doesn’t know construction, hires someone.
 He rents the property out to tenants.
 Whereas at Level 1, he could only hope to make money from the time he spent on the project, he will now begin collecting rental income that will flow into his household’s income statement every month for years, if not decades, into the future barring some unforeseen disaster.
 That is, he is collecting cash each month even if he doesn’t get out of bed in the morning.

 Most people never get to this stage because it is difficult to have the discipline to save money and come up with enough money to get off the ground.
 It’s a painful, slow process that can cause a lot of burnout, especially if you have no one to guide you and show you how easy it can be.
 Instead, they give up and stay at Level 1 forever, always worried about hanging on to employment or making enough to cover the monthly bills.

-Level 3.
 The tipping point is reached when the hard working man no longer needs to live off the rental income generated from the property.
 This means that he is contributing savings from his job as a construction worker plus the after-tax earnings from his rental house to his limited liability company.
 Before long, he is able to construct or purchase a second property.
 Suddenly, like a tree planted in a field, the first young oak tree, which began as a sapling, begins to throw off acorns.
 The wealth is still small, but it’s becoming self-generating and that is the key.

-Level 4.
 Through years of reinvestment, pouring more money into his investments, and intelligently putting money to work at the highest risk-adjusted rates of return, the small limited liability company our hard working man founded now generates so much money that he can write checks for new properties, hotels, car washes, or whatever else he believes will generate a decent return out of the annual after-tax profit.
 Should he choose, he could live off the income generated from these investments without ever working another day in his life (that hardly ever happens because, as I told you yesterday, once you get to this stage, business should be fun or you’re doing something very, very wrong).

 Financial independence has finally been reached.
 The hard working man can give shares of the company to his children or grandchildren, or he can donate them to a family foundation, using the dividends each year to support charitable causes that are important to him.